terryshi96/just_ansible/README.md

 ##usage

-- first of you should add your public key to servers
+- first of all you should add your public key to servers
 - add connect information to file hosts and push ssh key
 ```
 ansible-playbook ssh.yml